digituar/AWS/practice-exam-1.md

 ---

-**Q41: Which AWS service can be used as a p1·ivate Git repository?**
+**Q41: Which AWS service can be used as a private Git repository?**

     A. CodeBuild